Publication history of Dick Grayson: "One Year Later"

-One year later, Dick Grayson returns to New York City (his previous home base with the Teen Titans) in order to find out who has been masquerading as Nightwing.
+One year later, Dick Grayson returns to New York City (his previous home base with the Teen Titans) to find out who has been masquerading as Nightwing.
 The murderous impostor turns out to be the former Robin, Jason Todd.
 Grayson leads the Outsiders once again, operating undercover and globally.

 Nightwing follows an armored thief named Raptor, whom he suspects is responsible for a series of murders.
 Later, Raptor himself is murdered in a manner similar to the other victims by an unseen contract killer, who proceeds to bury Grayson alive.
 Nightwing frees himself, wondering the relation between his experience and a mysterious voice who tells him that he is "supposed to be dead".
 Nightwing is having trouble finding things to keep him busy during the day due to the cast on his right arm.
 Incapacitated from his injuries, he tries without luck to find jobs, which forces him to take a job as a low-paid acrobatic instructor at a local gym, and continues to research into the mysterious assassin.

 At one point, Dick agrees to attend a party for Bruce and their relationship seems to flourish.
 Bruce praises Dick for his success on the Raptor case, and also mentions to look into the Landman Building which hosted ex-Lexcorp scientists; most likely those who worked on the Raptor project.
 Dick also continues to keep a close brotherly relationship with Tim Drake, and helps Tim deal with his many losses during the last year.

 After dealing with the Raptor issue, NYC is plagued by a villainous duo called Bride and Groom.
 Nightwing begins pursuit of these two after some grisly murders, including that of the Lorens family (close friends of his after the Raptor incident).
 Dick began to get obsessed with finding them, not knowing how far he was willing to go to take them down.
 Eventually, he formed a makeshift team with some "villains" to find them.
 They located them, and after killing some of his "team," Nightwing chased them to a cave, where Bride began a cave-in and the two are trapped there.